 Royal Palace of Turin

 By Natalie Deduck from The Best of Turin

 Turin is an incredible city in Northern Italy, and despite its historical and economic importance, it’s still an upcoming destination for international tourists.
-One of the reasons travelers are adding Turin to their travel list is to glance at the magnificent palaces and royal residences from the Savoy dynasty, being the Royal Palace of Turin the most visited one.
+One of the best things to do in Turin is to glance at the magnificent palaces and royal residences from the Savoy dynasty, being the Royal Palace of Turin the most visited one.

 The Palazzo Reale di Torino, as it’s called in Italian, dates from the beginning of the 16th Century.
-In the mid-1600s, it went through a renovation when the famous Chapel of the Holy Shroud was built.
+In the mid-1600s, it was renovated when the famous Chapel of the Holy Shroud was built.
 Yes, you read it right, the Holy Shroud is kept in Turin.

-Being the house of the Savoy dynasty for over 200 years, the palace has other incredible features, such as a self-portrait of Leonardo da Vinci displayed at the palace’s library and the Royal Amory.
+Having been the Savoy dynasty house for over 200 years, the palace has other incredible features, such as a self-portrait of Leonardo da Vinci displayed at the palace’s library and the Royal Amory.

 The Turin Royal Palace is a museum with different rooms, galleries, and an impressive garden.
-No surprise, it’s a UNESCO Heritage Site, one that you must visit when traveling in Italy.
-The palace is huge, so it is good to read this Royal Palace of Turin Guide before visiting it.
+No surprise, it’s a UNESCO Heritage Site that you must visit when traveling in Italy.
+The palace is enormous, so it is good to read this Royal Palace of Turin Guide before visiting it.

-The Royal Palace is located in the heart of Turin, easy to access with public transportation, and there is private parking nearby.
+The Royal Palace is located in the heart of Turin, easy to access with public transportation, and private parking is nearby.
 It’s open for visitors from 8:30 am to 7 pm from Tuesday to Sunday.
-Keep in mind that you will need at least half a day to explore it, and you can’t bring tripods inside and no flash photography.
+Remember that you will need at least half a day to explore it, and you can’t bring tripods inside and no flash photography.

 Mole Antonelliana, Turin